 Disease research for cereals and oilseeds

-AHDB research examines the sensitivity of crop pathogens to fungicides and monitors resistance in the UK.
-We also invest in integrated pest management (IPM), which includes the publication of varietal disease resistance ratings in the Recommended Lists (RL).
+Our research examines the sensitivity of crop pathogens to key fungicides.
+We also invest in integrated pest management (IPM), which includes the publication of varietal disease resistance ratings in the Recommended Lists for cereals and oilseeds (RL).

 The disease management challenge

 Many economically important diseases of cereals and oilseed rape are caused by pathogenic fungi.
-Although fungicides are available to treat crop diseases, product efficacy levels vary, with some pathogens exhibiting degrees of resistance to some mode of action (MoA) groups.
+Although fungicides can treat crop diseases, product efficacy levels vary, with some pathogens exhibiting degrees of resistance to some mode of action (MoA) groups.
 As a result, management requires the use of non-chemical interventions, as part of IPM, alongside well-designed fungicide programmes.

 AHDB research focuses on: